 Hibiscus

-Hibiscus is a plant known for its large and colorful flowers.
+Hibiscus is a plant that is known for its large and colorful flowers.
 Different varieties of hibiscus are used as herbal remedies all over the world.

-In recent years, scientists have been studying the health benefits of hibiscus and the chemicals contained in this plant.
+Over the past years, scientists have investigated the health benefits of hibiscus and of the chemicals contained in this plant.

 What is hibiscus used for?

-Hibiscus is used to treat a range of health problems such as high blood pressure, high cholesterol and head lice.
+Hibiscus is used to treat a number of health problems such as high blood pressure, high cholesterol levels and head lice.

-There is some promising research suggesting that hibiscus may help to lower blood pressure.
-However, more studies are needed to confirm this.
-Some research suggests that hibiscus may be helpful in reducing cholesterol levels.
+There is some promising research suggesting that hibiscus could help to lower blood pressure.
+However, further studies are still needed to confirm this.
+Some research suggests that hibiscus could be helpful in reducing cholesterol levels.
 One of these studies focused on people who suffered from metabolic syndrome.
-This condition is a collection of risk factors including obesity, high blood sugar levels and high blood pressure.
+This condition is a cluster of risk factors including excess weight, a high blood sugar level and high blood pressure.
 Metabolic syndrome increases the risk of heart disease and diabetes.
-In this study, the use of a hibiscus extract in people suffering from metabolic syndrome was associated with a reduction in blood glucose, a reduction in total cholesterol, higher levels of 'good' HDL cholesterol and improved insulin sensitivity.
-However, there is not yet enough scientific data to recommend the use of hibiscus for this application.
+In the context of this study, the use of a hibiscus extract in people who suffered from metabolic syndrome was associated with a reduction in blood sugar, a reduction in total cholesterol, a higher level of “good” HDL cholesterol and an improved insulin sensitivity.
+However, there is still not enough scientific data to recommend the use of hibiscus for this area of application.
 A small study tested different herbal preparations for the treatment of head lice.
-A mixture containing hibiscus and other plant extracts appeared to be effective.
-However, further research is needed here too.
-Some scientists are looking at hibiscus to see if it could be used as an antioxidant, but more research is needed before a conclusion can be drawn.
+A mixture that contained hibiscus and other plant extracts appeared to be effective.
+Here, too, further investigation is needed.
+Some scientists are examining hibiscus with regard to whether it could be used as an antioxidant, but further investigation is needed before a statement on this is possible.

 Dosage

-An optimal dosage has not yet been established for any of the applications mentioned.
-As the quality and active ingredients of different supplements can vary greatly, it is difficult to define a standard dosage.
+For none of the areas of application mentioned has an optimal dosage been established so far.
+Since the quality and the active ingredients of different supplements can vary greatly, it is difficult to define a standard dosage.

-Can hibiscus be taken in the form of natural foods?
+Can hibiscus be consumed in the form of natural foods?

 Risks and side effects

-- Risks: You should avoid hibiscus if you are allergic to plants of the Malvaceae family.
-Hibiscus should be used with caution if you suffer from high blood pressure.
-Not much is known about the safety of hibiscus during pregnancy and breastfeeding.
+• Risks: Hibiscus should be avoided if one reacts allergically to plants of the Malvaceae family.
+Hibiscus should be used with caution if one suffers from low blood pressure.

-- Interactions: Hibiscus tea may interfere with the effectiveness of some antimalarial drugs.
+• Interactions: Hibiscus tea can impair the effectiveness of some malaria medications.

 References